robmllze/xyz_gen/README.md

 #### 3. Run the Generator Scripts:

-Execute any of the generator scripts by navigating to the cloned directory and running:
+Execute any of the generator scripts from the root of your project directory:

 ```bash
 dart ___generators/generate_models.dart